aboutcode-org/univers/README.rst

 - It support a growing number of package ecosystems versioning in a single library.

-- It can parse native version ranges notation into the common "vers" notation and can return back native version ranges from a "vers".
+- It can parse version range strings using their native notation (such as an npm range) into the common "vers" notation and internal object model and can return back a native version range string rebuilt from a "vers" range.

 - It is designed to work with `Package URLs (purl) <https://github.com/package-url>`_.